 Martin Bodilsen Kaldahl (Danish, b.
 1954) is a ceramic artist based in Copenhagen, Denmark.
-He has worked with a myriad of spatial themes and ornaments that frequently reoccur in his formal vocabulary, and which emerge through a methodical, gradual, and experimental serial process.
+He has worked with a myriad of spatial themes and ornaments that frequently reoccur in his formal vocabulary and which emerge through a methodical, gradual, and experimental serial process.
 Notably, the knot as a shape has been a leitmotif offering possibilities for various sinuous, rhythmic cadences and abstract narratives.
 The hand-built architectonic works appear as “spatial drawings”—solid, twisting and turning through space.
 Kaldahl’s interest also lies in the potential of the object to make a direct emotional impact on the viewer.
 The motif is always clear in its simplicity and easily decoded while remaining open to interpretations.

 MARTIN BODILSEN KALDAHL